un4rch/openpilot_AdvExamples/README.md

 ## Openpilot Version History

-This section will provide a concise summary of the key features and improvements in different versions of Openpilot.
+This section will provide a brief summary of the key features and improvements in different versions of Openpilot.

 ### Openpilot 0.8.10
 - Introduced a new driving model trained on over 1 million minutes of driving, improving localization and cut-in prediction.
 Updated driver monitoring model with wider FOV for comma three.